Dirac and Weyl Fermions -- the Only Causal Systems: Introduction

 Hence the concept of a causal system is the unique one satisfying a number of minimal physical requirements.
 Moreover, the postulate (i) implies no restriction for relativistic systems which are localized according to Wightman \cite{W62}, since as shown in \cite{CM82} and (\ref{PCPOL}) the localization automatically and unambiguously extends to all spacelike hyperplanes in a Poincar\'e covariant manner.
 What is really restrictive is the causality condition (ii).
 In particular there is no causal system $(W,E)$ if the energy $H$ is semi-bounded (\ref{AOLSBR}).
 Since bounded below energy is essential for the stability of the system one could infer from this fact that localization in terms of position operators is incompatible with causality in relativistic quantum physics \cite{Y12}.\\ We hasten to expound already at this point that this conclusion might be not definitive.
 Indeed, in sec.\,\ref{NES} as in \cite[sec.\,J]{CL15}, we argue that applying the localization operator $E(\Delta)$ of a causal system to a particle (or antiparticle) state does not create a pure state but a mixed state of particle and antiparticle states, which of course have non-negative energy.
-We think this feature of causal systems is fascinating as it puts first the fundamental interplay in nature of matter and antimatter, as summed up at the creation of matter from energy, where inevitably matter and antimatter occur in a bookkeeping manner. \\ The localization properties of the resulting particle and antiparticle states are described by a POL (positive operator valued localization), which is the trace of the causal system on the particle and antiparticle subspace, respectively.
+We think this feature of causal systems is fascinating as it puts first the fundamental interplay in nature of matter and antimatter, as summed up at the creation of matter from energy, where inevitably matter and antimatter occur in a bookkeeping manner.\\ Furthermore, the localization properties of the resulting particle and antiparticle states are described by a POL (positive operator valued localization), which is the trace of the causal system on the particle and antiparticle subspace, respectively.
 It is causal since it still satisfies Poincar\'e covariance (i) and the causality condition (ii).
 POL are studied in \cite[sec.\,G]{CL15} and in sec.\,\ref{SePOL},\,\ref{CTECL},\,\ref{SPLSS}.
 The results are exploited for the causal electron POL $T^e$ in \cite[sec.\,I]{CL15} and sec.\,\ref{CEL} proving among other things that $T^e$ is separated which implies that arbitrarily well localized electrons in any neighborhood of every point exist.
-The analogous results are derived for the POL $T^{\chi\eta}$ of the four Weyl particles (\ref{POLWP}).\\ The existence of a causal POL $T$ describing the localization of a positive-energy system is not at all a trivial fact.
+The causal POL $T^p$ for the positron differs from $T^e$ merely by a label change and shares all the properties of the latter.
+The analogous properties are derived for the causal POL $T^{\chi\eta}$ of the four Weyl particles in (\ref{POLWP}).\\ The existence of a causal POL $T$ describing the localization of a positive-energy system is not at all a trivial fact.
 As shown in \cite[Lemma 4]{CL15}, the localization operators $T(\Delta)\ne 0$ for bounded regions $\Delta$ are not local observables of a local quantum theory, included the case of modular localization.
 They might not be observables at all, although their expectation values give the localization probabilities.
-We do not pursue these questions here.
+We do not pursue these questions here.\\ Last and most important, the physical interpretation of relativistic quantum field theory necessitates a free particle theory equipped with a causal and hence frame-independent localization for the description of the incoming and outgoing particle states of a collision process.
+One adopts the Newton-Wigner localization, which is frame-dependent (\ref{CFDNWL}) but is asymptotically causal (\ref{AC}) and, referring to \cite[sec.\,1]{S11}, is at least asymptotically frame-independent; nevertheless, alluding to an expression in \cite[sec.\,1]{S11} we think one should not content oneself with the glass only half full.